 Scheduling an Appointment

-Rosenfeld Injury Lawyers fight aggressively when representing our clients.
+Rosenfeld Injury Lawyers LLC fight aggressively when representing our clients.
 We offer a no charge initial consultation to discuss the case.
 After an evaluation, we can provide legal options to pursue financial compensation to hold every party at fault accountable for their neglectful action that caused the accident.
 In addition, we investigate the case to look for any additional third parties that might also be at fault for the accident.
 This could include filing a claim or lawsuit against farm equipment manufacturers or installers.